 The teachers will have to handle their lessons and teach students with an open-minded approach.
 Every student who comes to you wants to learn something and receive his/her share of education.
 So have an open-minded approach when you come to the class.

-Say you are addressing the topic named ‘Slavery among Africans’, do not look at the Afro-American students in a deep sighted manner.
-You should maintain non-committed eye contact while addressing the students of the classroom.
+Say you are addressing the topic named ‘Slavery among Africans’, do not look at the Afro-American students in a deep-sighted manner.
+You should maintain non-committed eye contact while addressing the students in the classroom.
 Instead of asking a black girl or guy to elaborate more on this, you can ask students what they have understood from the topic.

 Do not eye on a student.
-It can make him/her feel low about oneself.
+It can make him/her feel low about herself.
 The student also loses his/her self-esteem over the years.
-Maintain a friendly eye-contact with all the students of the class.
+Maintain friendly eye contact with all the students of the class.
 You are a teacher who imparts quality education to one and all.
 Hence, do not try behaving like a discriminator.

 When someone is asked to answer a particular question, be polite to him/her.
 Even if the student does not answer the questions correctly.
 Instead of making sneer remarks of the student by saying ‘Don’t you even know this?
 Why are you sitting in my class?’